idestru/autoloader/README.md

 }
 ```

-Do not to forget to include *autoload.php*
+Do not forget to include *autoload.php*

 ```php
 require_once __DIR__ . '/vendor/autoload.php';`